Oftentimes, people are at a loss for words when describing our Overnight Youth Camps.

 Meals, Lodging, Program, & Recreation

 Please do not let finances get in the way of a Mount Hermon experience.
 Through the generosity of many, a partial grant from the Campership Fund may be just the gift you need to make it possible for you to attend camp.
-For more information and an application, please contact our friendly Registration staff.

 Lower elementary camp is the perfect introduction to a sleep-away camp experience.
 We keep the cabin groups small so your camper gets tons of individual attention and they're sure to make new friends.
 Adventures like the flying squirrel and discovery grove ropes course are designed to challenge and delight 2nd and 3rd graders, while traditional camp activities like swim time, crafts and campfires start new traditions.
 Here among the redwoods and alongside our loving staff your camper will meet Jesus in fresh and real ways.